ben-rogerson/twin.macro/docs/prop-styling-guide.md

 </details>

-- Twin adds the css prop from your css-in-js library
+- Twin doesn’t own the css prop, the prop comes from your css-in-js library
 - Adding values to an array makes it easier to define base styles, conditionals and vanilla css
 - Use multiple lines to organize styles within the backticks ([template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals))